 מצוה גוררת מצוה ועברה גוררת עברה

-In the tarot’s major arcana, Justice is the card of Libra.
+In the Tarot’s major arcana, Justice is the card of Libra.
 Libra is represented by the scales.
 The scales are balance, and understanding that Nature will always balance out in the end.
 Justice is absolutely karmic in its very nature.
 The word Justice means fairness, equitableness, the administering of just punishment or reward.
-I know many Libras who eventually learn a hard-won lesson in karma.
+I know many Libras who eventually learn hard-won lessons in karma.

 Since we know karma is energy returned to us, then we must always be aware of the act of repentance.
 If a person regrets a deed, and then changes their conduct purely out of love (for the God within themselves and others), their misconduct can be spiritually erased.
 This kind of energy is like dousing a fire with life-saving water before it gets out of control.
 It requires an understanding that one must master their words and deeds to avoid hurting another.
 An abundance of good acts can heal a misdeed like a bandage covering a wound.

 Just remember that the greater the misdeed, the more energy will be required in honorable action to heal the karmic conditions you have created.
 Why not just be a good person in the first place?
-It seems a lot easier energy-wise.
+It seems a lot easier in the end, energetically-speaking.